foundry-vtt-community/wiki.js/development/api/application.md

 - [SearchFilter](https://foundryvtt.com/api/classes/client.SearchFilter.html)
 - [SearchFilterConfiguration](https://foundryvtt.com/api/interfaces/client.SearchFilterConfiguration.html)

-The SearchFilter helper class connects a text input box to filtering a list of results.
+The `SearchFilter` helper class connects a text input box to filtering a list of results.
+It suppresses other events that might fire on the same input, instead activating the bound callback to modify the targeted HTML.

 The Application class and its subclasses have native support with the `filters` option — usually in the `defaultOptions` static getter — that is an array of `SearchFilterConfiguration`.
 If you use this option you only need to provide the `inputSelector` and `contentSelector` properties, as the native handling automatically binds [`_onSearchFilter`](https://foundryvtt.com/api/classes/client.Application.html#_onSearchFilter) to the callback.
 The implementation of this function is entirely up to you; the implementation in `PackageConfiguration` is probably the most approachable.
 The inherited jsdoc is provided for clarity.